 Applicants are encouraged to include conference / travel opportunities for graduate students and postdoctoral fellows.

-Grants from the Schwartz Research Fund will be awarded on a cycle of 12 months.
+Grants from the Schwartz Research Fund are awarded on a 12-month cycle.

 - Ithaca- and Geneva-based female assistant and associate professors conducting research in the life sciences are invited to apply.